Let’s talk about kitchen linens!

 Related Discussions

 Comments (61)Thank you for posting pictures, Linelle and lalalalane!
 Lovely spaces you have there. : ) No pressure or worries, zippity.
 Thank you for your desire to share.
 I'm so glad you came back to post the manufacturer, tijeras.
 I think more than one company has Linen White, so this is very helpful.
 Thank you!
 A few of you have mentioned moving and changing up your color schemes, sometimes in relation to what "everyone" else is doing, sometimes in response to the physical surroundings, or just wanting a change of pace.
 I. just. don't. know. what.
 I. want.
 I'm not interested in following the crowd per se, but I am interested in comfy-cozy, but still bright and airy for our family spaces.
 I do wonder if I'd get tired of white after time and need more color on my walls like some of you mentioned.
 If I really wanted to change it up, I guess a new color would only be a few cans of paint and a few days of chaos away! : ) I read an interesting comment in a book called Perfect Palettes for Painting Rooms yesterday.
 The author mentioned that in a room with lots of windows, to be careful of not doing too bright of a white or people in there would experience an after image when looking around the room.
 Has anyone ever experienced such a phenomenon in a white space?
 I have 3 nice big windows facing south in one room, and another room that has windows facing south, west, and north, and certainly don't want it to be uncomfortably bright in those spaces.
-Does this mean I should go with a "darker" white in these rooms...if I go white?...See MoreLet's talk about laundry closets
+Does this mean I should go with a "darker" white in these rooms...if I go white?...See MoreLet’s share some progress and positivity!!

 Related Stories